 Open a new Internet Explorer window and enter the IP address of the unit into the explorer address frame.
-(Review the section INITIAL IP ADDRESSING to obtain this address)
+(Review the INITIAL IP ADDRESSING section of this manual to obtain this address.)

 The selected device will respond by opening the following page.
 Note all internet communication pages will apply while the thread is open.